IlkkaIt/IlkkaIt/README.md

 <h4>About me</h4>
 <p>Hi I'm Ilkka, versatile teacher (M.A.
 Helsinki University) from Finland learning development.
-Started occasional programming as a hobby about 4 years ago, and CS-studies around 2020</p>
+Started occasional programming as a hobby about 3 years ago, and CS-studies late 2019</p>

 <h4>I've reached certain capabilities in:</h4>